State University of New York at Geneseo: Campus

-Planned expansion

-The Lamron reported SUNY Geneseo plans to acquire and refurbish Doty Hall, one of its former buildings, and to demolish an underutilized structure, the Holcomb Campus School, to build an open air, artificial turf athletic stadium in 2013.
-Both projects are in progress, with the athletic stadium near completion.

-The Lamron reported that SUNY Geneseo would acquire Doty Hall and update its electrical and plumbing systems, as well as modernizing the new workspace.
-SUNY Geneseo collaborated with the building's tenants, the New York State Office for People with Developmental Disabilities, who maintain their center on the building's first floor.
-SUNY Geneseo moved its Office of Admissions into the building as part of a new, more visible college welcome center.
-Then the Center for International Students, the Hearing and Speech Clinic, and the Department of Communicative Disorders and Science were all scheduled to move into Doty, but with the program curtailments and the closing of the Communicative Disorder Department, new plans are being developed for the space.
-These moves will free up space in Sturges Hall and Erwin Hall and reconnect a highly visible plot of land with the campus.

-In addition to providing a turf field for Geneseo's soccer, field hockey, and lacrosse programs, Commencement will be held at the new stadium, eliminating the cost and hassle of annually erecting a temporary stadium in the B lot parking area.

 Traditions and campus culture

-Geneseo's students celebrate many longstanding traditions and campus legends.

 The Bronze Bear

 Just off campus, in the center of Main Street in Geneseo sits the famous Bronze Bear statue.
 "The Bear" also plays host to any number of spontaneous decorations and pranks throughout the academic year.
 A story also circulates that one of the wealthy Wadsworth daughters saw the bear fountain in a small town in Germany, fell in love with it, bought it, and sent it back to Geneseo in the early 19th century.
 This story is unverified, but an excerpt from a history of the family that settled the valley implies that this is not true, and that the fountain was designed and built for its current location: "[Main Street] is still dominated by a drinking fountain for horses dedicated to Mrs. Emmeline Austin Wadsworth.
 For some obscure reason its designer placed a short pole in its center on top of which sits a cunning little iron bear, who is generally known as 'Aunt Emmeline'".
-Campus legend also says that if a virgin graduates from the college, the bear will spring to life and run away, a legend that attaches itself to campus statues all over the US.
-In May 2016, Emmeline was toppled by a tractor trailer and was needed repair.
-The bear has since been returned to its proper place as of 2017.